 From hot orange sunsets to the glittering turquoise of The Sea of Cortez to sea lions, whale sharks and powder soft sands, La Paz in Mexico is a dream vacation destination.
-Add in tacos galore, great hotels and the fact that La Paz is one of the friendliest Mexico beach towns I’ve ever been to, and it’s no surprise La Paz draws me (and plenty of other tourists) back time and again.
+Add in tacos galore, great hotels and the fact that it’s one of the friendliest Mexico beach towns I’ve ever been to, and it’s no surprise the city draws me (and plenty of other tourists) back time and again.

 In this guide, I’ll share everything you need to know about visiting La Paz and planning a vacation there.
-From travel to La Paz in Baja California Sur, getting around, the best things to do, the top beaches, where to eat and where to stay, I’ll answer all your travel questions.
+From getting there and around to the best things to do, the top beaches, where to eat and where to stay, I’ll answer all your travel questions.
 I’ve also included sections on weather, safety, vaccinations, visas, tours, what to pack and a map of La Paz.
 Let’s jump in.

 As you can see from the map above, La Paz is a city located in Mexico’s Baja California peninsula.
 The peninsula is a finger of land that stretches down from San Diego on the west coast of the USA to the most southern tip of Cabo San Lucas.
 The Baja peninsula is divided into two Mexican states – Baja California Norte (north) and Baja California Sur (south).
 La Paz is found in Baja California Sur and is, in fact, the capital of Baja California Sur.